home-assistant/hassio-build/install/README.md

-# Install HassIO
+# Install Hass.io

-That is only if you want run HassIO on a generic system without our hardware images.
+Beside the usage of the images it's also possible to run Hass.io on a generic system without flashing an image.

 ## Requirements